A Calvin Theological Seminary Publication by Students & Alumni

 Jack Kilcrease, “Hell,” in Lexham Survey of Theology, ed.
 Mark Ward et al. (Bellingham, WA: Lexham Press, 2018

-It’s appropriate time to make some plans for the future and it is time to be happy.
-I have read this post and if I could I want to suggest you some interesting things or suggestions.
-Perhaps you could write next articles referring to this article.
-I want to read even more things about it!
+6. It’s perfect time to make some plans for the future and it’s time to be happy.
+I’ve read this post and if I could I wish to suggest you few interesting things or tips.
+Maybe you could write next articles referring to this article.
+I wish to read even more things about it!